LouisEastt/Slave2/X_Week 10/README.md

 *	Publication as a suitable translation..
 (A way of consoledating research)
 *	Activate the potential of the reseach!
 *	Design the shit out of it!
 *	Bring it to design!
-(So that’s interesting for designers)
+(So it's interesting for designers)
 *	Make it so that you’re drawn in..
 *	Consistency is key throughout all design outcomes.
 Think of it as curating a mini exhibition, a “translation”..